Iretha/design-patterns/src/com/smdev/creational/object_pool/object-pool.md

 - You should take care of the pool and the number of the allocated objects
 - All allocated objects will be kept in the memory (even if they are not needed)
 - It can be a potential bottleneck of your system
-- Violates GC best practices, that objects should not be referenced if they are no longer used (objects should live short)
+- Violates GC best practices, because objects should not be referenced, if they are no longer in use

 **Don't use the Object Pool Design Pattern, if you are not 100% sure, that there is no other way to achieve your goal!**